 Free Things to do in Sydney

+To make the most of your money there’s plenty of cheap and even free things to do in Sydney.
 Start by getting your bearings with a free shuttle bus (no 333) that runs from central station up George Street to Central Quay.

 There is an excellent free walking tour that leaves at 10.30am and 2.30pm from Sydney’s Town Hall and St Andrew’s Cathedral completed in 1868 making it the oldest cathedral in Australia.

 The Rocks is the oldest part of Sydney where the first Europeans settled in 1788 shortly after the penal colony was first established.
-Museums are a great way to discover Sydney on a shoestring, you can learn more about the history and people of Sydney at the free Rocks Discovery Museum and explore the steep lane ways and historic houses, shops and pubs before heading to the nearby free Museum of Contemporary Art.
+Museums are a great way to discover Sydney on a budget, you can learn more about the history and people of Sydney at the free Rocks Discovery Museum and explore the steep lane ways and historic houses, shops and pubs before heading to the nearby free Museum of Contemporary Art.

 Soak up the Iconic Sights

-Even if you’re doing Sydney on a shoestring the iconic harbour sights are a must and from nearby Central Quay the views over the spectacular and iconic Sydney Harbour Bridge and UNESCO listed Opera House are all free.
+Even if you’re doing Sydney on a budget the iconic harbour sights are a must and from nearby Central Quay the views over the spectacular and iconic Sydney Harbour Bridge and UNESCO listed Opera House are all free.

 The steel arch of the Sydney Harbour Bridge or the coat hanger as the Sydneysiders affectionately call it was the first fixed link across the water when it was opening in 1932 and is still the tallest steel arch bridge at 134 meters tall.